mixpanel/docs/docs/Admin/Organizations-Projects/manage-organization.md

 # Overview

-As an Organization Admin, you may create and manage security process that dictates the requirements needed for your users to access your organization.
+As an Organization Admin, you may create and manage security processes that dictates the requirements needed for your users to access your organization.

 # Two-Factor Authentication (2FA)